SteveSmith16384/AlienRemake/readme.txt

 * No tunnels (yet?)

+## Licence
+This source code is licenced under MIT.

 ## Mac Users
 Since the app is not signed for a Mac (I don't have a Mac), it shows "Application from unidentified developer" or even "Application is damaged and cannot Be opened" on first start.
 Try to open you game with Ctrl+Right Click and then Open.
 If it's not helping, open Terminal, enter "sudo xattr -cr /Path/To/MultiplayerSplat.app" and then open your game.
 More details here: https://support.apple.com/en-gb/guide/mac-help/mh40616/mac and here: https://appletoolbox.com/app-is-damaged-cannot-be-opened-mac/